Your Guide to Implantable Cardiac Monitors

 You may need to temporarily stop taking blood thinners or adjust other medications before the procedure to reduce bleeding risks.
 Always consult with your healthcare provider for personalized advice based on your medication regimen.

 While the procedure is generally safe, potential risks include infection at the incision site, bleeding, allergic reaction to the device, and in rare cases, damage to surrounding tissues.
-Your doctor will discuss these risks with you and take precautions to minimize them.
+Your physician will discuss these risks with you and take precautions to minimize them.

 You might experience some discomfort or swelling at the implant site, which usually subsides within a few days.
-Most patients can resume normal activities shortly after the procedure, but you should avoid strenuous activities for a period recommended by your doctor.
+Most patients can resume normal activities shortly after the procedure, but you should avoid strenuous activities for a period recommended by your physician.